 - Measure your head like this in the image below.
 Let’s use the letter P for this length.

-Draw a rectangle (for the side band of the hat): its length equal P plus 2 cm (¾ in) for seam allowances, the width of it can be 6-8 cm (2.5 – 3 in) (as you wish, I made mine 8 cm (or around 3 in)) plus 2 cm (¾ in) for seam allowances on each side.
+Draw a rectangle (for the sideband of the hat): its length is equal to P plus 2 cm (¾ in) for seam allowances, and the width of it can be 6-8 cm (2.5 – 3 in) (as you wish, I made mine 8 cm (or around 3 in)) plus 2 cm (¾ in) for seam allowances on each side.
 Mark 3 points on this rectangle – divide P by 4 and make the marks.

 Now we need to calculate the radius (R) of the circle for the hat’s crown – (it’s a circle in this case) so the formula for the radius (R) is this